 Tip#2: Only mention the ones specific to the position at hand

 Given that a police chief heads the entire department, he/ she is a public figure in the community.
-He/ she should therefore be fair, have high levels of integrity and carry ou8t himself/ herself in a way that is inspiring.
-A police chief should also have superb leadership and communicati0n skills owing to the roles expected of him/ her.
+He/ she should therefore be fair, have high levels of integrity, and carry ou8t himself/ herself in a way that is inspiring.
+The police chief should also have superb leadership and communication skills owing to the roles expected of him/ her.

 4. What Major Challenge Did You Face During Your Last Role?
 How Did You Handle It?